jensfors/Exercises/Alpha1/Ex1.md

 ## Add a Text Alternative to Images for Visually Impaired Accessibility

-People who suffer from visual impairments rely on screen readers to convert all web content to an audio interface using a screen reader.
-They will not perceive information if it's only presented visually, since it would equal to the screen being turned off for an individual, who does not suffer from visual impairments.
-Figure 1 illustrates this.
+Like many others, Peter suffers from visual impairment and relies on screen readers to convert all web content to an audio interface.
+He will not perceive information if it's only presented visually, since it would equal to the screen being turned off for an individual, who does not suffer from visual impairments.
+Figure 1 attempts to illustrate this.
-``

 | ![Figure 1: A visual impaired individual will not be able to process visual information](https://media.discordapp.net/attachments/363271799594811394/913012062492430366/PCCompare.jpg?width=1070&height=319) |
 |:--:|
 | *Figure 1*|